 “He can call in if need be,” Manafort said, “but he can’t be in the room.”
 Kushner agreed.
 Manafort further suggested that they bring Reince Priebus, the chair of the RNC, to Trump Tower to babysit Trump while the meeting took place—to mitigate the temptation for him to crash the meeting.
 Kushner thought this was legit genius.

 The fateful meeting took place on the afternoon of June 9, 2016.
 In attendance were Rob Goldstone, a British music publicist who used to write for the tabloids; Natalia Veselnitskaya, a Russian attorney; two Russian representatives of Trump’s friend Aras Agalarov; and a Putin-picked translator.
 After some pleasantries, Veselnitskaya went on a long tirade about adoptions: apparently some U.S. law, the Magnitsky Act, was preventing Americans from adopting Russian children.
 Her arguments were passionate.
 Then one of the men piped up, mentioning some amazing way a Russian tech company could “weaponize” social media against Hillary Clinton.
-All they needed was more information about exactly where and how to do so—information Kushner was intimately acquainted with.1
+All they needed was more information about exactly where and how to do so—information Kushner was intimately acquainted with.[1.
+Nota bene: This detail is speculation on my part, although Mueller’s investigators have speculated along similar lines.]

 Were the Russians proposing some sort of quid pro quo without explicitly saying so?
 Kushner glanced at Manafort, who was fiddling with his phone; he, Manafort, seemed to already know what was going to be discussed.
 Junior was saying something with much bluster and no meaning.
 Kushner decided that the Russians did indeed have something worthwhile to offer, but if word of this ever leaked out, he would personally hang for it.
 The rest of his crew were blithe about legal risks, but his father had gone to prison; Kushner would not make the same mistake.
 So he quickly excused himself.